AmadeusITGroup/spark-perf-hikes/README.md

 Each bundle contains a `// Arguments: ` section with the parameters passed to Spark shell to run the snippet.

-## Use cases
+## Existing bundles

-Basic:
 - Spill
-- TODO Simple merge
-- Simple merge in streaming query

-Read Amplification:
+- Thread Contention
+- Partition Pruning
+- File Pruning
 - Z-Order
-- DFP
+- Dynamic File Pruning
--
+- Deletion vectors

-Write Amplification:
 - ...

-Misc:
-- Thread Contention